Azure/iotedge-lorawan-starterkit/Docs/supplement.md

 3. Set environment variables for the IoT Edge runtime in the deployment manifest.
 4. Add the `https_proxy` environment variable to the `LoRaWanNetworkSrvModule` in IoT Hub.

-## LoRa Device provisioning
+## How to provision a LoRA device in Azure IoT Hub

 A LoRa device is a normal IoT Hub device with some specific device twin tags.
 You manage it like you would with any other IoT Hub device.
-**To avoid caching issues you should not allow the device to join or send data before it is provisioned in IoT Hub.
-In case that you did plese follow the ClearCache procedure that you find below.**
+>To avoid caching issues you should not allow the device to join or send data before it is provisioned in IoT Hub.
+In case that you did, please follow the ClearCache procedure [here](#Cache-Clearing).

 ### ABP (personalization) and OTAA (over the air) provisioning

-- Login in to the Azure portal go to IoT Hub -> IoT devices -> Add
+- Login in to the Azure portal; Go to IoT Hub -> IoT devices -> Add
 - Use the DeviceEUI as DeviceID -> Save
 - Click on the newly created device
 - Click on Device Twin menu

-- Add the followings desired properties for OTAA:
+- Add the following desired properties for OTAA:

 ```json
 "desired": {